chelseakomlo/otr-extension-J/protocol-otr-extension-j.md

 This document describes the J extension to the Off-the-Record protocol.
 It is based on the Off-the-Record Messaging Protocol version 3, that can be found at https://otr.cypherpunks.ca/Protocol-v3-4.0.0.html.
 This document only describes the additions to that protocol.
 The J extension is also backwards compatible using the version negotiation component of OTR - if only one peer supports J, the negotiation will simply choose version 3 instead.

 The main goal of extension J is to update the protocol choices for OTR to more modern algorithms with larger security margins.
-The previous choices of DSA with 1024 bit keys and SHA-1 are at the end of 2015 becoming uncomfortably close to being possible to crack.
+As we are beyond 2015, the previous choices of DSA with 1024 bit keys and SHA-1 are becoming uncomfortably close to being possible to crack.

 The main changes in this extension are to:

 - Replace DSA long lived keys for signatures with Ed25519.
 - Change the hash and HMAC algorithms from SHA-1 and SHA-256 into SHA3-256 in the OTR and SMP protocol

-The main purpose of this extension is to switch out only the algorithms that potentially can become problematic soon.
-As such, it does not switch out the Diffie-Hellman key exchange from the OTR protocol.
+The main purpose of this extension is to switch out only the algorithms that can potentially become problematic soon.
+As Diffie-Hellman with large primes is predicated to be secure for the near future, this extension does not switch out the Diffie Hellman key exchange from the OTR protocol.

-## Wire protocol
+## OTR Query Messages (Wire protocol)

 The J extension has a wire protocol that is similar to version 3.
 The biggest differences are in the representation of the new extension version in the various messages.